 4. Laundry Booster

 Do you have hard water?
 Have you noticed that your laundry seems dingy?
 If so, your laundry detergent may not be performing as well as it could.
 The solution?
 Simply add 1/2 cup of baking soda to your laundry.
 You’ll notice that your clothes come out so much cleaner and softer.
 Also, some stubborn stains that may not normally be lifted by your detergent alone may suddenly disappear.
 Plus, you’ll save some cash, because you won’t need to use as much laundry detergent!
-Check out my recipe for Bergamot Baking Soda Laundry Booster, which uses essential oils to deodorize your laundry, which is really great if you have an especially “smelly” load!
-(Think sweaty gym clothes, pet bedding, etc.)
+Tip: If you have an extra smelly load (think sweaty gym clothes, pet bedding, etc.), add a few drops of lavender and/or bergamot essential oil to the baking soda to deodorize your laundry.

 5. Powder Cleanser

 Ditch your toxic bleach cleansers and switch to baking soda instead.
 Fill an empty spice jar or yogurt container with some baking soda for an easy way to dispense it anytime you need it.
 Baking soda is great for cleaning tile, tubs, sinks, toilet bowls, ovens, cook tops, and more.
 After shaking some on the surface, use a damp sponge or scrub brush to work it in.
-If you want a scented powder cleanser that kills bacteria, viruses, and mildew, check out this recipe for an aromatherapy cleanser.
+If you want a scented powder cleanser that kills bacteria, viruses, and mildew, add some essential oils, such as tea tree.
+I especially like combining tea tree with lavender.